How to Cut Paneling Without Splintering — 3 Tips and Tricks

 Set the face of the paneling in the right direction

-When you are using a circular saw, we suggest putting the paneling face down if you want to avoid splintering.
-Circular saws cut upward, which can help the panel’s face come out clean.
+When using a circular saw, I recommend placing the paneling face down to avoid splintering.
+Circular saws cut upward, ensuring the panel’s face comes out clean.

 For a table saw, its teeth rotate downwards.
 The face of the panel should be facing upwards to create an excellent cut.